-AIM Congress 2024 Startup Pitch Competition Opens Doors For Applications
+AIM Congress 2024 Startup Pitch Competition opens doors for applications

-ABU DHABI, 4th October, 2023 (WAM) – The AIM Congress 2024 Startup Pitch Competition, organised by AIM Startup, a key pillar of the AIM Congress, is anticipated to stoke the flames of entrepreneurship by inviting technology startups to go out on a journey for innovation, rivalry, and market dominance.
+(MENAFN- AIM Congress) Abu Dhabi, United Arab Emirates, 4 October 2023: The AIM Congress 2024 Startup Pitch Competition, organized by AIM Startup, a key pillar of the AIM Congress, is anticipated to stoke the flames of entrepreneurship by inviting technology startups to go out on a journey for innovation, rivalry, and market dominance.

 This yearly event not only promises an exciting startup competition, but it also acts as a crucial channel for establishing relationships with investors, government officials, key stakeholders, and corporate visionaries.
 Around 500 startups and 100 investors that are expected to attend the event, will be immersed in a wealth of knowledge as the competition progresses, thanks to panel discussions and specially designed seminars, ready to propel their businesses to new heights and be put in the spotlight of international renown.